Explore Kniterate

 • ply = # of singles to create a yarn

-• Yarn per pound (ypp)
+• Yards per pound (ypp)

 • Woolen count/ wool run